StAR: Segment Anything Reasoner: Experiments

 \subsection{Additional Analysis}

 \textbf{Inference-aware finetuning for majority voting.} Current finetuning algorithms are agnostic to, and thus decoupled from, the test-time strategy.
-Tab.~\ref{tab:main_analysis} \emph{left} show that REST enables the model to surface high-quality reasoning patterns that express its dormant capability to solve complex reasoning problems, thereby improving performance—especially under majority voting.
+However, such a decoupling between training and test-time inference can be suboptimal; when majority voting is employed at test time, training should not optimize only the model’s first attempt, but should also consider multiple attempts under a high-sampling regime.
+Accordingly, in Tab.~\ref{tab:main_analysis} \emph{left}, we explore how the number of rollout generations in REST influences performance, with particular emphasis on MV performance.
+The results show that REST enables the model to surface high-quality reasoning patterns that express its dormant capability to solve complex reasoning problems, thereby improving performance—especially under majority voting.
+The more pronounced improvements observed in MV with increasing rollout generations can be attributed to closer alignment between the sampling distributions used during training and test time.
 Moreover, these gains increase synergistically with both the exploration degree and the base model’s reasoning potential (\emph{i.e.}, model size, pre-trained capacity).

 \textbf{Answer prediction order.} As shown in Tab.~\ref{tab:main_analysis} \emph{right}, we note that label prediction per se is not the crucial factor.
 Instead, the benefit comes from reformulating localization as a \emph{semantically-conditioned} coordinate prediction step, in which the initially predicted label text serves as an anchor for subsequent grounding.
 Conversely, we also observe that for a model trained to predict the label last, prompting label-first prediction at test time substantially improves performance.